gregdetre/ait_hackathon_sharptools/README.md

 }
 ```

-Additionally, an `export-summary.json` file is created with metadata about the export:
+Additionally, an `export-summary.json` file is created with metadata about the export.

+For single project exports:
 ```json
 {
   "exportedAt": "ISO 8601 date",